Samngase/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script creates a directory named my_first_directory in the /tmp/ directory This script moves the file betty from /tmp/ to /tmp/my_first_directory This script deletes the file betty
+This script deletes the directory my_first_directory that is in the /tmp directory